CodyTolene/The-Wand-Company-Pip-Boy-3000-Mk-V-Community-Guide/Known Issues/List of common Faults.md

 ## Apps Fail to Download/Install

-Sometimes the app loader has trouble installignapps to your device.
+Sometimes the app loader has trouble installing apps to your device.
 This can be due to a myriad of circumstances too long to list here.
 The best practice is to try again and if you experience any further problems with the device not behaving as normal after you should follow the troubleshooting steps